 Lauren has a Bachelor of International Development, a Master of Applied Project Management, and a Diploma of Languages (Spanish).
 She also a Director of the Australia Federations of AIDS Organisations (AFAO) and Vice President of Hepatitis ACT, and a former board member of Hepatitis Australia.

 Emily Moreton - Canberra Group Co-Convenor

-Emily is currently studying a Master of Applied Anthropology and Participatory Development at ANU.
-She recently completed an internship at the Australian Council for International Development, where she is now working.
-In 2013, Emily lived in South Sulawesi, Indonesia as a volunteer teacher trainer as part of the Australian government volunteer program.
+Emily works at the Australian Council for International Development (ACFID) in the Standards and Code team, and is currently studying a Master of Applied Anthropology and Participatory Development at ANU.
+In 2013, Emily lived in South Sulawesi, Indonesia as a volunteer teacher trainer as part of the Australian government volunteer program (AYAD).
 She has nine years experience as a primary school teacher in NSW and ACT.

 Tess Horsley - Canberra Group Co-Convenor

 Tess has recently returned to Canberra after two years in Phnom Penh, Cambodia working in the anti-trafficking sector.
 For most of her career, Tess has worked for Hagar, an international human rights organisation dedicated to the protection, recovery and empowerment of survivors of severe abuse including slavery and human trafficking.
 With seven years of experience working in small, fast-paced teams, Tess is a development and communications all-rounder with experience in monitoring and evaluation, fundraising, events management, program management and donor relations.
 Tess has a Bachelor of Commerce from ANU and a Graduate Diploma of Evaluation from Melbourne university.

 Judy has recently moved to Canberra and is currently working in the Social Impact Investing space.
 In 2019, Judy lived in Dili, Timor-Leste for three months where she interned at a National NGO focusing her time on capacity building and supporting projects involving women and youth.